FNNDSC/fnndsc/js/rev/README.md

 ## Data handling

-For the two type of install you perform, you have to process your data
+For both types of installations, you must process your data.

 ### Get your datas

 Put your data in `/var/www/html/rev/src/fnndsc/js/rev`, the folder of your data should be call `library-anon`.

-NOTE: If you want to have a different name of folder you have to modify the `demoPrefix` in `src/rev-app.html`
+NOTE: If you want to have a different name of folder, you have to modify the `demoPrefix` in `src/rev-app.html`

 ### Tree structure

-The tree stucture is `year > month > examples > series`
+The tree structure is `years > months > examples > series`

 In consequence, your data should be names as `library-anon/XX-yr/XX-mo/XX-ex/SERIESNAME/XXXXXXXXXXXX.dcm`

-If you are running a development version of the viewer the data should be store in: `/var/www/html/rev/src/fnndsc/js/rev/library-anon/...`
+If you are running a development version of the viewer, the data should be store in: `/var/www/html/rev/src/fnndsc/js/rev/library-anon/...`

-If you are running a deployment version of the viewer the data should be store in: `/var/www/html/rev/viewer/library-anon/...`
+If you are running a deployment version of the viewer, the data should be store in: `/var/www/html/rev/viewer/library-anon/...`

 ### Process your datas

-To work, the viewer need somes JSON files.
-Thoses will be create by `pfdicom_rev`.
+To work, the viewer need some JSON files.
+Theses files will be created by `pfdicom_rev`.
 Install it with: https://github.com/FNNDSC/pfdicom_rev

 When everything is set just do this command in `.../pfdicom_rev/bin`: